-Double Incision Mastectomy Surgery in San Antonio by Lawton Plastic Surgery
+Double Incision Mastectomy Surgery in San Antonio

 The surgery entails the removal of the breasts and reconstruction of the chest.
-The Double Incision Mastectomy surgery San Antonio is performed for patients who are transitioning from male to female, as well as for gender-neutral patients, and all other gender variants where patients desire to change the appearance of their chest.
+The Double Incision Mastectomy surgery is performed for patients who are transitioning from male to female, as well as for gender-neutral patients, and all other gender variants where patients desire to change the appearance of their chest.

 We do not require that the patients define their gender, produce letters to support their carefully thought out gender variant, or jump through antiquated hoops in order to have the surgery that allows them to express their gender identity.
-In Dr. Gary P. Lawton’s opinion, surgical consent and a clear and rationale desire to have the surgery is the patient’s right.
+In Dr. Gary P. Lawton’s opinion, surgical consent and a clear and rational desire to have the surgery is the patient’s right.

-Initial Evaluation for Double Incision Mastectomy Surgery San Antonio
+Initial Evaluation for Double Incision Mastectomy Surgery

 There is an extensive consultation before the procedure is performed.
 There will be a thorough review of your medical history, and Dr. Gary Lawton will explain every detail about the procedure and also inform you of any alternative procedures that may be available.